a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window with at least two files.
 Apple Menu > Find Files.
 Type "*" and click Search.
 Press Down Arrow once.
 Type Return.
 Press Down Arrow again.
 Verify that only one entry in the list appears highlighted.

-## Screen Dump
+## Print Screen

 * Configure a system with an SSC in Slot 1 and an ImageWriter II.
-Invoke the Screen Dump DA.
+Invoke the Print Screen DA.
 Verify it prints a screenshot.
 * Configure a system with a non-SSC in Slot 1.
-Invoke the Screen Dump DA.
+Invoke the Print Screen DA.
 Verify nothing happens.
 * Configure a system with an SSC in Slot 1 and an ImageWriter II.
-Invoke the Screen Dump DA.
+Invoke the Print Screen DA.
 Invoke the Print Catalog DA.
 Verify that the catalog is printed on separate lines, not all overprinted on the same line onto one.
 * Using MAME (e.g. via Ample), configure a system with an SSC in Slot 1 and a Serial Printer.
-Invoke the Screen Dump DA.
+Invoke the Print Screen DA.
 Verify that the File menu is not corrupted.

 # Shortcuts (Module)